-The Outward Foreign Affiliates Survey was a postal survey.
-An initial survey form was posted to the list of respondents which is maintained on a local register.
-Respondents were asked to complete the form by hand and post the survey back to the CSO.
-In the case of large respondents, there was the option to provide the data electronically.
+The Outward Foreign Affiliates Survey was an online survey.
+An e-form was emailed to the list of respondents which is maintained on a local register.
+Respondents were asked to complete the form and submit it to the CSO.
+In the case of large respondents, there was the option to provide data by spreadsheet to reduce burden and due to limitations of the e-form.
 Reminders were issued in the case of non-response.
-If a respondent is particularly important to the aggregated data, then these companies will be contacted separately and asked to complete the form.
+In some cases, companies were be contacted separately and asked to complete the form.